DoubleML/doubleml-docs/doc/shared/heterogeneity/gate.rst

 where :math:`G_k` denotes a group indicator and :math:`Y(d)` the potential outcome with :math:`d \in \{0, 1\}`.

 Point estimates and confidence intervals can be obtained via the ``gate()`` and ``confint()`` methods.
-Remark that for straightforward interpretation the groups should be mutually exclusive.